“You have made us for yourself, O Lord, and our heart is restless until it rests in you.”

 “There are times where I feel like the Lord wants me to just go out and garden or take a walk with Him, and those times are very sweet.
 I try not to put my time with the Lord in a box.” -Marissa

-“Most of the time I connect with the Lord by journaling, but I love to go on walks with Him too.
-Journaling helps me process life a lot, but can often result in just me talking to Him, whereas when I walk with Him I feel more free to just have regular conversation, and thus be able to hear more clearly from Him.” -Hunter
+“Most of the time I connect with the Lord by journaling.
+I also love to go on walks with Him, too.
+Journaling helps me process life a lot, but can often result in just me talking to Him.
+When I walk with Him I feel more free to just have regular conversation, and thus be able to hear more clearly from Him.” -Hunter

 “Most of the time I come ready with my Bible, a journal, ear buds, and sometimes a book I’m reading to grow in my relationship with the Lord.
-I come ready for whatever the Lord wants to do in that time and sometimes he’ll nudge me to go and do something like go on a walk with Him and leave behind everything I’ve brought.” -Anna
+I come ready for whatever the Lord wants to do in that time.
+Sometimes He’ll nudge me to go and do something like go on a walk with Him and leave behind everything I’ve brought.” -Anna

 “Nature and journaling.
 I can always count on the Lord to speak to me when I’m in the “stillness” of His creation.
 It’s a place the loudness of “this world” is boxed and I’m almost instantly transported into the peace of His presence.” -Heather

 “For me, really connecting with God means verbally talking to Him.
 Although He knows it all, there’s a difference in me when I am silently praying and verbally praying.
 Verbalizing it allows not just my words to come out but also the emotions and feelings.
 It also helps because I’m a verbal processor and the Lord can help me use my words to identify what is really going on.” -Jarrett